 Toddlers will love themed crafts, which are a great way to hone motor skills and stimulate their senses.
 Here are some super easy “three-ingredient” craft ideas for tots!

 Or get a sensory bin session going.
-Tactile and stimulating to the sense, sensory bins create little worlds for tots to explore.
+Tactile and stimulating to the senses, sensory bins create little worlds for tots to explore.
 Involve the tots in collecting items to include in the sensory bin – for instance, leaves for At The Farm, pebbles for Under the Sea, twigs for The Zoo and more.

 These bins are a great way for exploring how the world works, which is important for child development: Scooping and pouring, feeling textures, role-playing etc. Some easy sensory bin ideas here.